Editor & Publisher, Douglas Heuck

 Sherrie Flick is author of the novel Reconsidering Happiness.
 She lives on Pittsburgh’s South Side Slopes where she gardens, cooks, bakes, and writes.
 She teaches in Chatham University’s MFA and Food Studies programs, serves as series editor for At Table, the food writing book list at University of Nebraska Press, and is co-founder of Into the Furnace, a writer-in-residence program in Braddock, Pa.

-Jeffery is a Pittsburgh-based freelance writer and frequent contributor to Pittsburgh Quarterly.
-In his past life, he was a reporter and editor for newpapers large and small, only one of which is still in business.
+Jeffery is Pittsburgh Today's senior editor, a Pittsburgh-based freelance writer and frequent contributor to Pittsburgh Quarterly.
+In his past life, he was a reporter and editor for newspapers large and small, only one of which is still in business.
 His magazine and newspaper reporting has won numerous awards.

 Julia Fraser is a Pittsburgh Today staff writer and research specialist.